 A party seeking to file a document under seal in a civil case must follow any specific procedures of the presiding judge.
-Procedures of individual judges are available on the Court’s website under the heading “For Attorneys” and then “Trial Instructions / Preparation” or by contacting the Clerk’s Office.
+Procedures of individual judges are available on the Court’s website by clicking on the judge’s name in the district judge directory or by contacting the Clerk’s Office.
 The following rules and procedures govern the filing of documents under seal in a civil case, unless the presiding judge has specific policies, procedures, or orders that are inconsistent with these rules and procedures.

 Detailed procedures and important links are set forth below.
 As a general overview, electronic filing under seal requires these steps: